zek-c/Securly-Kill-V111/README.md

 <hr>

-step 4. click the bookmark and type "99"
+step 4. click the bookmark and an "OFF" button will appear.
+Click this and it will turn on the Securly killer (Which last forever, no need to re enable) and Click it again to turn it off.

 <hr>